scottTomaszewski/Howelling-Depths/docs/index.md

 # Howelling Depths

-This site contains public information about the Howelling Depths Campaign.
+This site contains public information about the Howelling Depths Campaign and _The Stron Seven_.

 ## Resources